 If you are from an educational institute, and need help in switching to free software services which respect your freedom, we will be glad to help you.
 Please do not hesitate to contact us in this regard.

 Ways in which students can resist

 To show rejection of nonfree software, students can resist in various ways.
 Students can get in touch with each other and send collective letters to teachers or their administration to create awareness about the problems that proprietary software poses.
 To raise awareness, they can share this article.
 They can ask their teachers to make recordings from the Zoom calls and post the recordings where they can download them later.
-We suggest free software like upload.disroot.org or PeerTube for sharing video lectures.
-Or else ask teachers to post the pertinent visual materials so that students can get them before the class, and they can record the audio themselves.
-That way they can attend the classes without running any nonfree program.
+We suggest free software like https://upload.disroot.org/ or PeerTube for sharing video lectures.

 Students can also set up kludges to avoid running nonfree video chat programs.
 For instance, the teacher (or one student) could point a camera at a screen showing the Zoom call, and stream that camera and mic to the students who want to stay off Zoom.
 There can also be a kludge for them to speak and send their voice to the Zoom call.

 How to start and join a meeting via Jitsi and BigBlueButton?